History of Mauritius: Indenture system

 Indo-Mauritians are descended from Indian immigrants, most of whom arrived between 1835 and 1924 via the Coolie Ghat to work as indentured labourers after slavery was abolished in 1835.
 Included in the Indo-Mauritian community are Muslims (about 17% of the population) from the Indian subcontinent.
 Events such as the 1850 Yamsé Ghoon Riots indicated the prevalence of ethnic tensions against the newly arrived Muslims from India.
 The Franco-Mauritian elite controlled nearly all of the large sugar estates and was active in business and banking.
 As the Indian population became numerically dominant and the voting franchise was extended, political power shifted from the Franco-Mauritians and their Creole allies to the Indo-Mauritians.

 In November 1901, Mahatma Gandhi visited Mauritius, on his way from South Africa to India.
 He stayed on the island for two weeks, and urged the Indo-Mauritian community to take an interest in education and to play a more active role in politics.
 Back in India, he sent over a young lawyer, Manilal Doctor, to improve the plight of the Indo-Mauritians.
 The meeting of a mosaic of people from India, China, Africa and Europe began a process of hybridisation and intercultural frictions and dialogues, which poet Khal Torabully has termed "coolitude".
 This social reality is a major reference for identity opened to otherness and is widely used in Mauritius where it represents a humanism of diversity.

-The opening of the Suez Canal in 1869 reduced the number of ships transiting via Mauritius.
-This had a detrimental impact on the local economy.